What is a good credit score?

 10. Montana: 688.4

 The Montanans are doing well when it comes to their finances.
 The average credit score in the state is still high enough for them, making loans and affordable borrowing easier than most other places around America where people who don't have perfect scores can't get financing at all!
-Fewer residents here (just 30 percent) owe money on past due accounts or that's been collected by creditors; 8% less than nationally so there isn’t much debt collectors chasing after anyone with an outstanding balance.
+Fewer residents here (just 30 percent) owe money on past due accounts or that's been collected by creditors; 8% less than nationally so there aren’t many debt collectors chasing after anyone with an outstanding balance.

 9. Hawaii: 689.7